A strategy for finding people infected with SARS-CoV-2: optimizing pooled testing at low prevalence: When one member of a group is infected

-Now consider the case where only one individual is infected.
-The idea behind our algorithm is geometrical: we pool subsamples, prior to testing, in the pattern suggested by a high-dimensional hypercube.
-The group of individuals to be tested is represented by a set of $N$ points on a cubic lattice in $D$ dimensions, organized in the form of a hypercube of side $L$, with
+Consider the case where only one member of the group is infected.
+The idea behind our algorithm is geometrical: the group of individuals to be tested is represented by a set of $N$ points on a cubic lattice in $D$ dimensions, organized in the form of a hypercube with $L$ points on a side, so that

-Instead of directly testing the sample taken from each individual, we first divide it into $D$ equal subsamples.
-These $ D N$ subsamples are recombined as follows.
+Instead of directly testing the samples taken from every individual, we first divide each of them into $D$ equal subsamples.
+These $D N$ subsamples are recombined as follows.
 Slice the hypercube into $L$ planar slices, perpendicular to one of the principal directions on the lattice.
-Form such a set of slices in each of the $D$ principal directions.
-Altogether, there are $D L$ slices, each consisting of $N/L =L^{D-1}$ points.
-We combine the $L^{D-1}$ subsamples corresponding to each slice.
-If there is just one infected individual, then one slice out of the $L$ slices, taken in each of the $D$ directions, will yield a positive result.
-That slice directly indicates the coordinate of the point corresponding to the infected individual, along the associated principal direction.
+Form such a set of slices in each of the $D$ principal directions and pool the $L^{D-1}$ subsamples corresponding to each slice.
+Altogether, $D L$ slices, each slice combining $N/L =L^{D-1}$ subsamples, are tested in parallel, in a round of slicing tests.
+If there is one infected individual, then one slice out of the $L$ slices, in each of the $D$ directions, will yield a positive result.
+That slice indicates the coordinate of the point corresponding to the infected individual, along the associated principal direction.

 Therefore the number of tests required to uniquely identify the infected individual is